traffordDataLab/BRITE/README.md

-Slides from the <a href=“https://twitter.com/BoltonBrite” target=“_blank”>@BoltonBrite</a> event held at Bolton Science and Technology Centre on 3 July 2019.
+Slides from the [@BoltonBrite](https://twitter.com/BoltonBrite) event held at Bolton Science and Technology Centre on 3 July 2019.

 <br/>